The Glen Helen Story

 Your managers at Glen Helen Resort are Colin and Shelagh O’Brien.

-Colin and Shelagh believe in having a strong management presence in the business, interacting directly with as many travellers as possible, and making their guests feel at home.
+Colin and Shelagh believe in having a strong management presence in the business, interacting directly with as many travelers as possible, and making their guests feel at home.

 We hope to meet you all when you come and visit our little piece of Paradise